zachallaun/datomic-cljs/README.md

 In general, datomic-cljs exposes the same API as its Clojure counterpart.
 But, where the Clojure library would block awaiting a result to communicate, datomic-cljs returns a core.async channel.
-To learn more about core.async, I recommend David Nolen's article [Communicating Sequential Processes](http://swannodette.github.io/2013/07/12/communicating-sequential-processes/) and the [core.async API documentation](http://clojure.github.io/core.async/).
+To learn more about core.async, I recommend David Nolen's article [Communicating Sequential Processes][csp] and the [core.async API documentation][core.async-docs].

 See [examples/friends.cljs](/examples/friends.cljs) for an example of much of what follows.